Audio and sound files

 For the fun, run these sounds with the Real Player "nebula" visualization (or Windows Media Player "Windmill" vizualisation) like the one displayed below, and appreciate the more complex of them...
 Here is a "spectrographic" dumpscreen while listening to solar bursts...

-Some institutions, professionals, composers, and amateurs provide also audio recordings or performances on CDs dedicated to astronomical events.
-Their references are listed in the previous pages.
+Some institutions, professionals, composers, and amateurs have also released audio recordings or performances on CDs related to astronomical events.
+Their references are listed in the above pages.
 Add also :

-- NASA released 4 CDs titled Symphonies of the Planets (it's the 4th), including recordings made by Voyager space probes during their interplanetary journeys through the outer solar system
+- NASA also released CDs titled Symphonies of the Planets, including recordings made by Voyager space probes during their interplanetary journeys through the outer solar system

 - Stephen P. McGreevy's CD "Auroral Chorus I to III"